Culture, Gender, and Labor Force Participation: Evidence from Colombia

-Although gender roles are deeply ingrained and may persist over time \citep{alesina2013origins, FernandezFogli2009}, they are also susceptible to change \citep{Blauetalt2013, fernandez2013cultural}.\footnote{\cite{fernandez2013cultural} explicitly explores how changes in culture, conceptualized as a process of learning, can quantitatively explain shifts in female labor force participation.} Understanding the dynamics of gender norms and their impact on labor market outcomes is crucial for addressing gender inequalities and promoting inclusive economic development.
+One domain in which culture is particularly salient is gender norms.
+Gender norms refer to socially constructed expectations about appropriate behaviors for men and women.
+These norms often sustain power asymmetries and perpetuate gender inequality.
+In many societies, traditional gender norms grant men disproportionate access to power and authority, while women are expected to take on caregiving and domestic responsibilities.
+Such norms constrain women’s opportunities and contribute to discriminatory outcomes.

-This paper aims to contribute to this understanding by examining the consequences of a significant event in Colombia's recent history: the inclusion of gender equality as a constitutional mandate in the 1991 constitution.
-The study specifically investigates how this constitutional provision, in conjunction with mandatory education on the constitution, influenced individuals' perceptions, recognition of gender equality, and labor market participation.
-The study focuses particularly on individuals who directly experienced the compulsory courses related to the new constitution.
+Although gender roles are often deeply entrenched and persistent \citep{alesina2013origins, FernandezFogli2009}, they are also subject to change \citep{Blauetalt2013, fernandez2013cultural}.
+Understanding the evolution of gender norms is therefore essential for addressing gender inequality and promoting inclusive development.